Dodgers vs. Mets Player Props Betting Odds

 Freeman Stats

-- Freeman takes a six-game streak with at least one hit into this matchup.
-During his last 10 games he is batting .341 with four doubles, three home runs, three walks and 12 RBI.
+- Freeman has picked up at least one hit in seven straight games.
+In his last 10 games he is hitting .317 with five doubles, three home runs, five walks and 11 RBI.

 Freeman Recent Games